cutofmyjib/calculator/README.md

 # calculator
 simple calculator

-This is a simple calculator I build with the help of (www.codecademy.com's)[http://www.codecademy.com/courses/web-intermediate-en-jfhjJ/0/1] course "Build A Calculator"
+This is a simple calculator I build with the help of ["Build A Calculator" course on codecademy ](http://www.codecademy.com/courses/web-intermediate-en-jfhjJ/0/1)

 It is working and some functions are weird like the division operator, it'll return infinity when a number is divided by 0 =)